What You Need to Know About Rhinoplasty

 Evaluating Your Nose

-It may be a good idea to bring photographs of noses that appeal to you, to aid in the dialogue about expectations as well as give the surgeon a better idea of what you want out of your rhinoplasty.
+It may be a good idea to bring photographs of noses that appeal to you to aid the dialogue about expectations as well as to give the surgeon a better idea of what you want out of your rhinoplasty.
 In addition, your surgeon can show you photos of other rhinoplasty patients with similar nose shapes, which can help you better understand the likely results.
-Computer imaging can be used to show how your nose wil look after rhinoplasty.
+Many surgeons offer sophisticated 3-D and even 4-D computer imaging to show you how your nose will look after rhinoplasty.

 If you are having rhinoplasty, you may also need to consider other facial procedures to achieve balance and proportion.
 For example, chin augmentation is often performed with rhinoplasty.